-By the way, if you’re looking for a bargain, there is also a whole other set of unsigned parallels, the base version which you can pick up for as little as $200 for a grade 10.
+By the way, if you’re looking for a smaller investment, there is also a whole other set of unsigned parallels, the base version which you can pick up for as little as $200 for a grade 10.

-Hot topic alert: Check out of these early options for a Tua Tagovailoa rookie card investment.
+Hot topic alert: Check out these early options for a Tua Tagovailoa rookie card investment.

 Rob Gronkowski Rookie Card Score/Panini??